aggronerd/s3-tf-static-site/README.md

     --region ap-southeast-2 \
     --create-bucket-configuration LocationConstraint=ap-southeast-2
    ```
+   The bucket is private by default but the name needs to be globally unique.
 2. When you've created the bucket you will need to set the value of `bucket` in
    [environments/example/state.tfvars](./environments/example/state.tfvars).
 3. Update the variable `site_name` in [environments/example/variables.tfvars](./environments/example/variables.tfvars)